 The COVID vaccinations have finally arrived.
-And they’re slowly being rolled out.
+And they’re rapidly being administered.

 Plus, society in general is calming down about the whole COVID pandemic.
 Many are simply sick and tired of being isolated and are ready to get out again.

 Whatever the reason, consumers are ready to begin the slow and lengthy transition back to normal life again.

 So how do you get them back into your store so they don’t run to your competitors?

 H2Design & Co., a small independent retailer that offers high-end clothing, decor, and other knick-knacks in Paw Paw, Michigan, simply held a socially distanced event.

 They rented out a local theatre to host a “Chick-Flick Movie Night” (most of their customers are women).
 Wine, flowers, and some sweet treats were made available.

 We’re not sure how they actually got people to go into their store.
 But you could offer some sort of in-store only discount at your event (or just hold your event in your store).

 The internet can come close to replicating the in-store experience.
 But it can’t precisely duplicate it.

 For example, you can offer concierge service.
 Don’t force it on your customers.
 Let them just browse if that’s what they want to do.